 What toddler doesn’t loves cars and trucks?
 This Car Carrier Vehicle is a perfect toddler gift, especially if you have multiple toddlers in your home or host play dates.
 Since it comes with multiple cars, everyone can play with it together!

 - Made in the USA from 100% recycled plastic

 - Great for indoor or outdoor play with no metal axles or external coatings

-- Encourages motor skill development and open, imaginative play, Printed with soy inks
+- Encourages motor skill development and open, imaginative play

-I’m actually pretty picky about my tutu skirts for P. I don’t like them to sag too low, not be full enough or fall off of her.
-This one was amazing!
-It has 10 layers of tulle, is super full and adorable!
+I’m pretty picky about my tutus for Penelope.
+I don’t like them to sag too low, not be full enough or fall off of her.
+This one is perfect!
+It has 10 layers of tulle, is super full and, best yet, adorable!

-It’s great for younger kids to just play with and learn how to connect different pieces together.
-Older toddlers love to begin to line up the cars in the correct order.
-It’s both fun and educational and a great toddler gift!
+It’s great for younger kids to just play with and learn how to connect different pieces together, but also for older toddlers to begin to line up the cars in the correct order.
+Fun and educational – the dream, right?

 - Includes two child LEGO® DUPLO® figures, plus a cat figure

 - Features a buildable locomotive and three wagons